MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/singleInstance.md

 Export-ModuleMember -Function *-TargetResource
 ```

-Notice that the **TimeZone** property is no longer a key.
-Now, if a configuration attempts to set
+Notice that the **TimeZone** property is no longer a **Key** property.
+Now, if a DSC Configuration
-the time zone twice (by using two different **xTimeZone** blocks with different **TimeZone**
+attempts to set the timezone twice (with two different `xTimeZone` blocks with different
-values), attempting to compile the configuration causes an error:
+**TimeZone** values), attempting to compile the DSC Configuration causes an error:

 ```Output
 Write-Error: